RedHatInsights/drift-backend/README.md

 (need to fill this in)
  * make sure you have `libpq-devel` installed

+## db changes and migration

+The db schema is defined by the objects defined in models.py.
+When a change is made to these model objects, a database migration needs to be created.
+This migration will be applied automatically when an updated image is spun up in a pod.
+The steps to create the database migration are below:

+* make changes to model objects in models.py
+* in the historical-system-profiles-backend source directory, run `pipenv shell`
+* spin up the dev database with `docker-compose -f dev.yml up -d`
+* run flask to upgrade the dev database to its current state with the command `FLASK_APP=historical_system_profiles.app:get_flask_app_with_migration flask db upgrade`
+* now run flask to create migration with the command `FLASK_APP=historical_system_profiles.app:get_flask_app_with_migration flask db migrate -m "migration message"`
+* be sure to include the newly created migration file in migrations/versions/ in your pull request

 ### To run SonarQube:
 1. Make sure that you have SonarQube scanner installed.
 2. Duplicate the `sonar-scanner.properties.sample` config file.